Path to Open Source

 - Operations automation and monitoring enhancement

-Section titled “Phase 4: Building Sustainable Operations (January 2025 - April 2025)”Focus: Improving operational efficiency and developer experience, addressing technical debt.
+Section titled “Phase 4: Building Sustainable Operations (Early 2025)”Q: How do we improve operational efficiency and address technical debt?

 During this phase, Actionbase continued to be applied to various services while improving its operational foundation.
 Key efforts included reducing operational overhead, improving developer tooling, and addressing accumulated technical debt.

-Section titled “Phase 5: Preparing for Open Source (May 2025 - December 2025)”Focus: Preparing for open-source release and expanding adoption across Kakao’s major services.
+Section titled “Phase 5: Preparing for Open Source (2025)”Q: How do we prepare for open-source release while expanding adoption?

 Building on the foundation from Phase 4, this phase focused on making Actionbase ready for open source.
 The reimplementation process led to the decision to open-source Actionbase.
 While legacy code remains, the reimplementation continues to progress toward a more maintainable codebase.
-During this period, Actionbase expanded its adoption across Kakao’s major services including KakaoShopping and KakaoTalk.
+During this period, Actionbase was broadly adopted across Kakao’s services.

 Key changes: